 3. Download Family Tree from Ancestry to RootsMagic

-Since RootsMagic does not allow you to link their files to an existing Ancestry tree, you have to download the updated Ancestry file to RootsMagic as a new file.
+Since RootsMagic does not allow you to link their files to an existing Ancestry tree, you must download the updated Ancestry file to RootsMagic as a new one.

 6. Auto Sync Family Tree Maker to Ancestry